We are very grateful for all donations to the store and will do our best to work in a timely and unobtrusive way when removing items for recycling.

-- All types of doors and handles
+- Some types of doors and handles

-- Bathroom tiles, mirrors, taps, toilets, sinks
+- Bathroom tiles, mirrors, taps, toilets and sinks

-WHAT WE CAN’T TAKE We are not registered to take electrical goods, items that may contain asbestos or exceptionally heavy items.
+WHAT WE CAN’T TAKE We are not registered to take some electrical goods, items that may contain asbestos or exceptionally heavy items.
 For example we cannot take: